iotaledger/goshimmer/docs/003-markers.md

     </tr>
 </table>

 #### Create Marker Sequence
 A new marker sequence is created when:
-1. there's a conflict in UTXO branch.
+1. there's a conflict in a UTXO branch.
 2. the UTXO branches are aggregated.
 3. UTXO branches are merged.

 Each new marker sequence starts from a new marker.

 ### The Markers
-Markers are messages selected from the tip set periodically and assigned unique identifiers, in the form of $[MSI, MI]$.
+Markers are messages selected from the tip set periodically and assigned unique identifiers, in the form of *`[MSI, MI]`*.

 #### Marker Structure
 <table>